University of Amsterdam

 You are expected:

-- to study the effect of phosphate starvation on plant root microbiome recruitment;
+- to study the effect of phosphate and/or biotic stress on plant root microbiome recruitment;

 - fluency in English, both written and spoken.